-2.82.090 - Fee determination.
+2.82.090 Fee determination.

 - A. An agency may charge a reasonable fee to cover its actual cost of duplicating a record or compiling a record in a form other than that maintained by the agency. - B. An agency may fulfill a record request without charge and is encouraged to do so when it determines that: - 1.
 Releasing the record primarily benefits the public rather than a person; - 2.
 The individual requesting the record is the subject of the record; or - 3.
 The requester's rights are directly implicated by the information in the record, and the requester is impecunious. - C. Fee policies adopted under this chapter shall be consistent with this section.
+(Ord.
+1190 §1 (part), 1992)

-2.82.100 - Appeals.
+2.82.100 Appeals.

 - A. 1.
-Persons aggrieved by the county's classification of a record, the fees charged for a record, or by an agency's response to a record request may request and be granted an initial administrative appeal of that grievance, in accordance with countywide policies and procedures adopted by the council.
-The initial administrative appeal is made to the agency designee pursuant to countywide policies and procedures adopted by council. - 2.
-A written notice of appeal shall be filed with the agency designee within thirty calendar days after notice of the date of the agency's action has been sent.
-The notice of appeal shall state the basis of the appeal and the relief requested.
+Persons aggrieved by the county's classification of a record or by an agency's response to a record request may request and be granted an initial administrative appeal of that grievance, in accordance with policies adopted by the records policy administration.
+The initial administrative appeal is made to a hearing board convened pursuant to policies adopted by the records policy administration. - 2.
+A written notice of appeal shall be filed with the director of the involved agency within ten business days after the date of the agency's action, who shall immediately notify the county records manager.
+The records manager shall institute the initial convening of the hearing board within ten business days after the date the members of the hearing board are chosen by the agency and the petitioner but no later than twenty-one days after the date the appeal is filed.